 - Contact NZTR as soon as practical and let us know you have arrived.
-We will arrange for a Welfare Officer to visit you and make arrangements for your training. - Make sure you have a signed employment contract with your employer.
+We will arrange for a member of the education and training team to visit you and make arrangements for your training. - You will need to have a Track work riders license or a stable hand license in order to ride or work with any registered thoroughbreds in New Zealand.
+Ensure this has been granted before you start work. - Make sure you have a signed employment contract with your employer.
 This is a New Zealand legal requirement.